thepowersgang/rust_os/Notes/AsyncTake2.md

  - RIO Extensions allow setting up re-waits automatically
 - POSIX select
  - Call that wakes when a handle is ready for IO
+- Linux epoll
+ - Same as above, but different API

 Notes: